Release & story order

 - In-game setting

-- Includes Base through Neo-era card pools in the US release; Japan got a Card GB2 sequel that never left Japan.
+- US card pool spans Base through Neo-era sets; Japan's Card GB2 sequel never left Japan.

 - Should you play it?